mostafa0x/mostafa0x/README.md

 - 👋 Hi, I’m @TechnologyHell
-- 👀 I’m interested in Web Developement and Gaming
+- 👀 I’m interested in Graphics Design and Gaming
 - 📫 Reach me out at https://nitishsingh.pages.dev/
-- Check out on YouTube https://www.youtube.com/technologyhell
+- 💣 Check out on YouTube https://www.youtube.com/technologyhell

 <!---
 TechnologyHell/TechnologyHell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.